Uniqueness in Cauchy problems for diffusive real-valued strict local martingales: Introduction

-Our existence and uniqueness result extends \cite{ET2009} and \cite{Cetin2018} in that we allow the strict local martingale solving \eqref{dX22intro} to be real-valued.
-Our extension allows us to include two widely used strict local martingale models: The inverse 2D Bessel process and quadratic normal volatility models (the latter models are often used in financial economics to model stock bubbles, see, e.g., Z\"uhlsdorff \cite{Zuhl2001}, Andersen \cite{Andersen2011}, and Carr, Fisher, and Ruf \cite{CFR2013}).
-A key step in our analysis uses solutions to Sturm-Liouville ODEs (i.e., smooth $\lambda$-harmonic functions) as Radon-Nikodym derivatives.
-The class of data functions $H$ covered by our result is given in terms of these Sturm-Liouville functions and while our class always includes $H$ of at most linear growth, our class typically also includes faster growing data $H$.
-For example, for the inverse 2D Bessel example mentioned above, $H(\xi)$ can grow super-linearly as $\xi\uparrow\infty$.
+{ While Feynman-Kac representations have a long history in stochastic analysis, our problem motivation comes from derivatives pricing in financial economics.\footnote{ In financial economics, $h^*$ in \eqref{def_h} serves as an arbitrage-free derivatives price.
+When $X_t$ in \eqref{dX22intro} is a strict local martingale, several arbitrage-free derivatives prices are available.
+For example, Cox and Hobson \cite{CH2005} call $h^*$ in \eqref{def_h} the ``fair" derivatives price whereas Andersen \cite{Andersen2011} calls $h^*$ the ``minimal" derivatives price.} } By allowing $X_t\in \R$ in \eqref{dX22intro}, we can consider} two widely used strict local martingale models: Quadratic normal volatility models (often used in financial economics to model stock bubbles, see, e.g., Z\"uhlsdorff \cite{Zuhl2001}, Andersen \cite{Andersen2011}, and Carr, Fisher, and Ruf \cite{CFR2013}) and the logarithm of the two dimensional Bessel process.
+The class of data functions $H$ covered by our result is given in terms of $\lambda$-harmonic functions and while our class always includes $H$ of at most linear growth, our class typically also includes faster growing data $H$.
+For example, for the logarithm of the two dimensional Bessel example mentioned above, $H(\xi)$ can grow superlinearly as $\xi\uparrow\infty$.

-Alternatively, $h$ in \eqref{def_h} is uniquely characterized via a smallness property (for details, see the references and results in Section 5.1 in Karatzas and Ruf \cite{KR19}).
-In contrast, our uniqueness result explicitly pins down the limiting behavior of $h(t,x)$ as $x\to \pm \infty$.
-From a numerical perspective, the smallness characterization can be difficult to implement (see \cite{ELST2010}) whereas our boundary restrictions are compatible with standard numerical procedures such as finite difference methods.

-For optimization problems, it is known that strict local martingales can produce discontinuities.
-For example, El Karoui and Quenez \cite{eKQ1995} consider a set $\sM$ of positive martingales $Z=(Z_t)_{t\ge0}$ with $Z_0=1$ and they show

-for any bounded continuous function $H:\R\to\R$.
-In particular, no martingale $Z\in\sM$ can attain the infimum in \eqref{eKQ1995}.
-On the other hand, for $t=0$, the left-hand-side of \eqref{eKQ1995} is $H(x)$ which can produce a discontinuity because $H(x)\neq \inf_{\xi\in\R} H(\xi)$ is possible.
-Larsen, Soner, and {\v Z}itkovi{\' c} \cite{LSZ2016} show that similar discontinuities can appear for strictly convex objectives and link such discontinuities to strict local martingality of dual utility optimizers.
-In the current paper, we give conditions under which the value function $h$ in \eqref{def_h} is a classical solution (in particular, $h$ continuous) of the PDE \eqref{CauchyI1}.
-However, we illustrate that the strict local martingality of \eqref{dX22intro} still produces discontinuities in the following sense: For $H\in C^1(\R)$, we illustrate that is possible to have